Home | DJs | Features | Audio | Photos | WTMA | WOKE | Contact

 Randy Scott [Real name: Randall Morris; later legally changed his name to Randy Scott] DJ, MD and news/traffic reporter/pilot.
 Died in in an airplane crash while taking off to do morning traffic reports for WCSC radio in the early 1980s.
 Also worked at WTMA and WKTM.

 Bill Shoemaker Board-op, production and announcing between 1980 and 1996.
 Later worked at Charleston's WTMA/WSUY (1996-1999) and WHLM in in Bloomsburg, PA (2004-2009).
-Now lives on Johns Island.
+Deceased.

 Cindy Smith News.
 Do you know where she is today?